The King's School, Grantham: Curriculum

-The original King's School building.

 The school provides subjects that are traditional in range, providing curriculum subjects with breadth, depth and challenge at each Key Stage throughout the school.
 Boys attending the school are provided with opportunities to partake in extracurricular and academic experiences such as in sports, music, art, drama, chess, the Duke of Edinburgh award scheme and languages.
 Additionally, the school offers a range of lunchtime and after school clubs to enhance boys' learning experiences such as the Combined Cadet Force (CCF).
 Boys may also wish to partake in a programme of visits and trips overseas with the school.

 Form tutors support the progress and wellbeing of boys throughout the school year, together with subject staff and Heads of Year staff at the school.
 Subjects offered by the school include Art, Business, Computing, Drama, English, French, History, Music, Physical Education (PE), Politics, Religious Education (RE), Biology, Chemistry, Design and Technology, Economics, Financial Studies, Geography, Mathematics, Physics, Psychology, Science and PSHE Curriculum.